nicinabox/superslides/README.md

 # Known Bugs & Caveats

-* IE 7 & 8 don't scale the image nicely
+* IE 7 & 8 don't scale the image nicely due to min/max-width.
+You can remedy this with a polyfill.

 # MIT License